 Kenneth Chisholm <email@example.com>

 At one point in the film, an angry Christoph is told that Ludwig van Beethoven

 is working on his Ninth Symphony.
 He retorts by saying that he hopes it is Beethoven's last.
-This is a reference to actual fact: the symphony was finished in 1824, and he died three years later without ever writing a new one.
+It was.
+The 9th symphony was finished in 1824, and he died three years later without writing another one.
 See more

 My name is Schindler.
 Is Mr. Beethoven here?